kubedb/docs/docs/guides/proxysql/monitoring/using-prometheus-operator.md

 Here,

-- `.spec.monitor.agent: prometheus.io/coreos-operator` indicates that we are going to monitor this server using the CoreOS Prometheus operator.
+- `.spec.monitor.agent: prometheus.io/operator` indicates that we are going to monitor this server using the Prometheus operator.
 - `.spec.monitor.prometheus.port` specifies the port at which ProxySQL exporter will serve the metrics and from this port, the Prometheus server collects them.
 - `.spec.monitor.prometheus.namespace: monitoring` specifies that KubeDB should create `ServiceMonitor` in `monitoring` namespace.
 - `.spec.monitor.prometheus.labels` specifies that KubeDB should create `ServiceMonitor` with these labels.